 Arrow: Any web application built for the global audience should handle date-time very carefully.
 And as a rule of thumb, it is always better to store date-time in UTC and they convert to appropriate timezone as per user preference in the presentation layer.
 Python date-time is too naive and verbose for such tasks.
 An arrow extends python date-time and provides helpful factories and fluent APIs to play with date-times and timezones.

 JinjaSQL: Platform exposes some APIs to communicate the summary of business performance to apps.
 Since data layer uses relational schema and normalized tables, a lot of information has been scattered in various tables which needs to join and extracted for these APIs.
 Also, these data need to be processed dynamically to get digestible information.
 Using ORM for such dynamic and processed data is complex and time-consuming.
 This is where we have used JinjaSQL(in-house open source project), which allows writing raw SQL using jinja templates and hence become powerful in generating dynamic SQL.

-We have built a couple of apps for end users(suppliers, farmers) which allows them to easily connect with our platform.
-Since target segment was rural areas currently these apps android only.
+We built the mobile apps for the suppliers, hub managers, and management and provided backend support for the farmer app.
+Since the target segment was rural areas, currently the mobile apps are available on Android only.
 Architecturally apps have been designed as the native android by utilizing its excellent Architectural Components and MVVM model with a focus on minimizing bandwidth uses by utilizing read through cache approach.
 It uses SQLite DB to store(cache) data on mobile devices.
 For updates generated from the app, we have opted a simple strategy of first running the update on the server and then refresh the cached objects.
 This way we are able to avoid any conflict and side-effects of update which is controlled by changing business requirements.